Online

 Building Segments

 Go to People > Segments and click the "Create Segment" button.
 Create a group and then add a few filters to that group.
-A group is basically a cluster of people based on the criteria you've set.
-Create many different groups to target many different clusters of people.
+A group is a set of filters combined together, and everyone who matches those filters is part of the group.
+Add multiple groups to target several different sets of people in one segment.

 Your segment can now be referenced in broadcasts, flows, and other parts of Bento.